A program for prospective graduate students in psychology

 No, this program is not restricted to Canadians.
 People both within and outside of Canada are welcome to apply!

 There is no minimum GPA requirement for this program.
-As described above, we will review applications in a holistic manner that considers your academic & research experience and interests, alongside your perspective on the ways in which diversity has contributed to your career goals.
+As described above, we will review applications in a holistic manner.

 Are you a current UBC Psychology graduate student or postdoctoral researcher?
 Mentor undergraduate students!